SM 25x300 [2xM8] / N42 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical devices or very highly developed apparatuses.
+- Key role in modern technologies – find application in computer drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: